chef/chef-web-docs/snapshots/chef_master/source/manage.rst

 =====================================================
 .. include:: ../../includes_reporting/includes_reporting.rst

-The Chef management console provides ways for users to `configure the timeframe <https://docs.chef.io/server_manage_reports.html#configure-reports>`_ around which a report is built, and then to `review the reports <https://docs.chef.io/server_manage_reports.html#view-reports>`_ that are available for that timeframe.
+The Chef management console provides ways for users to :ref:`configure the timeframe <server_manage_reports-configure-reports>` around which a report is built, and then to :ref:`review the reports <server_manage_reports-view-reports>` that are available for that timeframe.

 .. image:: ../../images/step_manage_webui_reports.png